-Proper ergonomics lowers the risk of musculoskeletal disorders (MSDs) as well as the costs associated with them by preventing the primary risks that cause them.
-These are disorders like tendonitis and carpal tunnel syndrome, occurring when a person repeats the same motion continuously while maintaining an improper posture (like typing on a desktop computer in your home office).
+Proper ergonomics lowers the risk of musculoskeletal disorders (MSDs) as well as the associated costs by preventing their primary risks.
+These include disorders like tendonitis and carpal tunnel syndrome, occurring when a person repeats the same motion continuously while maintaining an improper posture (like typing on a desktop computer in your home office).

-By focusing on proper ergonomics at home, the body inherently has better posture, allowing your body to stay aligned and decrease discomfort and pain.
+Focusing on proper ergonomics at home helps the body inherently have better posture, allowing it to stay aligned and decrease discomfort and pain.
 Creating a proper home study space can reduce overall stress and help you stay focused, which could help increase your engagement and productivity.

 Improved Productivity and Quality of Work

 According to a study done by W.E.
-Upjohn Institute for Employment Research, the proper use of workplace ergonomics had a statistically significant effect on workday production.
-The results of this study confirmed that effective ergonomic workplaces can lead to an increased productivity amongst workers, as well as lower levels of pain associated with long term sitting.
-More productivity means you stay focused longer and potentially done with tasks quicker or with less mistakes, and the same holds true within your home office.
+Upjohn Institute for Employment Research, proper workplace ergonomics had a statistically significant effect on production.
+The results of this study confirmed that effective ergonomic workplaces can lead to an increased productivity among workers, as well as lower levels of pain associated with long-term sitting.
+More productivity means you stay focused longer and potentially complete tasks quicker or with less mistakes, and the same holds true in your home office.

 How to Create an Ergonomic Workstation

 What to look for in a desk will be determined foremost by what type of desk you prefer.
-If you are looking for a sitting desk, make sure that there is enough room between your knees and the underside of the desk.
-Ensure the height of the it allows your arms and hands enough room to type on the keyboard without having to reach too far.
+If you are looking for a sitting desk, make sure there is enough room between your knees and the underside of the desk.
+Ensure the height allows your arms and hands enough room to type on the keyboard without having to reach too far.

-Some desks come with a keyboard tray which changes the height and angle of a keyboard, without changing other aspects of the desk.
-This function makes it easy to adjust the keyboard closer or farther away from the users.
-It also allows you to sit comfortably at a desk, with your feet flat on the ground, and knees at a 90 degree angle.
+Some desks come with a keyboard tray to change the height and angle of a keyboard without changing other aspects of the desk.
+This function makes it easy to adjust the keyboard closer or farther away from the user.
+It also allows you to sit comfortably at a desk, with your feet flat on the ground and knees at a 90-degree angle.

 Choosing an Ergonomic Computer Chair

 There are a few things to look for when purchasing a chair.
 It should be adjustable, allowing you to sit comfortably with your thighs parallel to the ground.
-The seat on the chair should be adjustable as well, tilting forward and backwards, allowing for about a fist to three-finger gap in between the back of your calf and the front of the seat.
+The seat should be adjustable as well, tilting forward and backward, allowing for about a fist to three-finger gap in between the back of your calf and the front of the seat.

-The backrest of the chair should be adjustable, allowing lumbar support for the lower back.
+The backrest should be adjustable, allowing lumbar support for the lower back.
 Using the proper backrest to support the lumbar curve helps relieve pressure on the back vertebrae.
-A chair that allows you to change your posture throughout the day is good, because it allows the muscle load of your body to shift, allowing parts of your body to recover from static positions.
+A chair that allows you to change your posture throughout the day is good, because it allows the muscle load of your body to shift and parts of your body to recover from static positions.

 Optimize Your Monitor to Avoid Eye Strain